 California public schools receive money for every student in class on any given day.
 When a student skips class, it ends up costing the school money.
-Of course, the state hasn’t outlawed truancy simply to keep school funding, legislators want students to get a good education by attending class and they also know that the safest place for minors to spend their day is in the classroom.
+Of course, the state hasn’t outlawed truancy simply to keep school funding; legislators want students to get a good education by attending class and they also know that the safest place for minors to spend their time is in the classroom.
 That being said, a minor isn’t going to have to head to court just because he skipped school one day.

 Possible Criminal Penalties for Truancy

 Parents are required to send their children to school.
 While truancies are not always a parent’s fault, when habitual absences are a result of the parent’s behavior, the school may refer the parent to the District Attorney.
 If the parent faces criminal charges, he may be fined up to $500.
-If a student is in kindergarten through 8th grade and misses 10% or more of the school year, the parent could face up to $2,500 in fines and one year in jail.
+If a student is in kindergarten through 8th grade and misses 10% or more of the school year, the parent could face more serious consequences including up to $2,500 in fines and one year in jail.

 Avoiding Truancy Charges